 Programme for International Student Assessment (PISA)

 PISA stands for Programme for International Student Assessment.
 It is an international study that measures the abilities of 15-year-olds from over 60 countries or economies in reading, mathematics, and science.
-The first three PISA surveys each focused on a particular subject area: reading (in 2000), mathematics (in 2003) and science (in 2006).
-In its fourth cycle (in 2009), the focus once again was reading as the primary assessment domain.
+Each PISA survey focused on a particular subject area: reading (in 2000), mathematics (in 2003), science (in 2006) and reading in (2009).
+In its fifth cycle (in 2012), the focus was mathematics.

 Information on Previous PISA Assessments